HOME Report

 Affiliate Organizations

 The Social Planning Council of York Region partners with many other organizations in our community.
-Some of these organizations we are a formal member of and other we just work closely with on projects and intiaitves
+Some of these organizations we are a formal member of and other we just work closely with on projects and initiatives

 The Social Planning Network of Ontario